Last-Minute Emergency Supplies: What to Buy When the Shelves Are Almost Empty

 Have you ever waited too long to prepare for an emergency and then you get to the store and the supplies you need are gone?
 The shelves are nearly bare because a horde of other locals got there first?
 If you need to get some last-minute emergency supplies but your original choices are gone, here’s what to buy when the shelves are almost empty.

-This morning, a couple of days before the advent of Hurricane Florence, I drove to a nearby large city because I was curious to see whether others in the area were feverishly preparing and if so, what supplies were sold out first.
+I wrote this a couple of days before the advent of Hurricane Florence, I drove to a nearby large city because I was curious to see whether others in the area were feverishly preparing and if so, what supplies were sold out first.
 We’re pretty well-supplied so I wasn’t there to shop.
 I was there to see what was missing and what last-minute emergency supplies could be substituted in their place.

 I stopped by a Kroger first and the line was absolute insanity.
 I couldn’t even push a buggy through the store because it was so crowded.
 A quick perusal showed that bread and water were basically gone.